-VALID PASSPORT
+VALID PASSPORT / TRAVEL DOCUMENT

-Ensure that your passport will remain valid throughout your study abroad period.
-Many countries do not allow anyone to enter the country if the person's passport is of less than six months' validity from the proposed departure date.
+Ensure that your passport/travel document will remain valid throughout your study abroad period.
+Many countries do not allow anyone to enter the country if the person's passport has less than sixmonth validity from the proposed departure date.